ayushmansxn01/angelofallars.github.io/me/index.md

 layout: about
 ---

-Hello, my name is Micah Cowell.
-I am a self proclaimed web developer who likes the internet, hip hop, and fancy yo-yos.
+I'm Angelo Fallaria.
+I'm a Python developer.

 # What do you do?
-I make website and stuff.
-All the code I write is on my [Github](https://github.com/getmicah).
+I make Python projects on my [Github](https://github.com/getmicah).
+I also want to learn Machine Learning.

-# What programming languages do you use?
+# Technologies
-When making websites I like using Javascript and Sass.
-I also like Python and making linux scripts.
+Python and C